 Critter Control of Hamilton County employs experienced, professional wildlife repair technicians.
 Home damage due to wildlife visitors like raccoons, rodents, bats and more is our specialty, and it is our mission to provide the best service to our customers, from start to finish (don’t just take our word for it!).

 Fixing Wildlife Damage

-Critter Control of Hamilton County will check for wildlife damages to ensure your wildlife control problem is solved and they will not be able to return.
+Upon arrival, Critter Control of Hamilton County will check for wildlife damages to make sure your wildlife control problem is solved and that the critters will not be able to return.
 We conduct wildlife damage repairs that include:

 - Attic clean-up & repair